-Approximately 2,000 organizations, accredited within the ACCME system, offer relevant, practice-based continuing medical education to more than 24 million health professional participants annually.
+Nearly 1,900 organizations, accredited within the ACCME system, offer relevant, practice-based continuing medical education.
+Their activities include nearly 26 million interactions with health professional participants annually.
 The ACCME offers a range of resources to support accredited providers.

 The ACCME is committed to supporting high quality, community-based CME for local physicians and health care teams throughout the United States and around the world.
 Through its recognition process, the ACCME designates state medical societies as accreditors of local CME organizations.